-- Your FSA ID and password – click here if you need to create/reset/retrieve your FSA ID information.
+- Your FSA ID and password – click here if you need to create/reset/retrieve your FSA ID.

-- Your 2018 W-2 forms, federal & state income tax returns including all schedules, and other records of money earned.
+- Your 2019 W-2 forms, federal & state income tax returns including all applicable schedules, and other records of money earned.

-- Your parents’ 2018 W-2 forms, federal & state income tax returns including all schedules and other records of money earned (if dependent).
+- Your parents’ 2019 W-2 forms, federal & state income tax returns including all applicable schedules and other records of money

-Apply for financial aid as soon as you have chosen to attend Guttman.
-You do not have to wait until you have received your admission letter to apply for financial aid.
-Remember to put Guttman as one of your college choices on your application.
+Apply for Financial Aid as soon as you have chosen to attend Guttman.
+You do not have to wait until you have received your admission letter to apply for Financial Aid.
+Remember to list Guttman as one of your college choices on your Financial Aid applications.

 There are THREE EASY STEPS to applying for financial aid: